koraytugay/koraytugay.github.io/content/java/date-time.md

 periodZoneIdTreeMap.entrySet().iterator().next(); // 294=Pacific/Fiji
 // Most Recent DST Transition
-// DST ended on Sun 20-Jan-2019 at 02:00:00 A.M. when local clocks were set backward 1 hour
+// DST ended on Sun 20-Jan-2019 at 02:00:00 A.M.
+// When local clocks were set backward 1 hour

 // Next Scheduled DST Transition
-// DST will begin on Sun 27-Oct-2019 at 02:00:00 A.M. when local clocks are set forward 1 hour
+// DST will begin on Sun 27-Oct-2019 at 02:00:00 A.M.
+// When local clocks are set forward 1 hour
 ```

 ## References